donbrowne/magpie-gdp12/trunk/README.txt

 the document root of Apache, but can otherwise be located where the user wishes.

-First of all, run

-  chmod +x installer.sh

-Then run

-  ./installer.sh build
-  ./installer.sh clean
+Run the following (where DESTDIR should be the file system path to the folder that serves as the Apache document root, or a subdirectory of that folder) -

-  ./installer.sh install
+  make install DESTDIR=/home/magpie/public_html/
-  ./installer.sh test

-Build copies the default database and puts it in the application database folder, it also builds the tools.
+This will copy the default database and puts it in the application database folder, builds the PML tools, and create the symlinks to

-Clean cleans the pml build.

-Install symlinks the django_magpie/magpie.wsgi and the resources/static and resources/media folders to a specified Apache serving folder.
+django_magpie/magpie.wsgi and the resources/static and resources/media
+folders to a specified Apache serving folder.

-When running 'build', you will be asked if you want to copy, noting that it will overwrite files.
+During installation, you will be asked if you want to copy, noting that it will overwrite files.
 Answer 'yes'.

 After doing this, the user will need to ensure that the following